cdapio/cdap/docs/developer-guide/source/intro.rst

 ----------------------------------
 Reactor supports developers through the entire application development lifecycle: development, debugging, testing, continuous integration and production.
-Using familiar development tools like *Eclipse* and *IntelliJ*, you can build, test and debug your application right on your laptop with a *Local Reactor*.
+Using familiar development tools like *IntelliJ* and *Eclipse*, you can build, test and debug your application right on your laptop with a *Local Reactor*.
 Utilize the application unit test framework for continuous integration.
 Deploy it to a development cloud (*Sandbox Reactor*) or production cloud (*Enterprise Reactor*) with a push of a button.